openmrs/openmrs-book-developer-manual/Case_study/yourFirstModule.md

 #### Update Hibernate ORM File to Work With Your New Field

 In `department/api/src/main/resources/Department.hbm.xml`, uncomment the central block of code add new properties as shown below anywhere in the file.
-This lets Hibernate knows about the name and description fields you just created.
+This lets Hibernate know about the name and description fields you just created.
 Your file should look like the following:
 ```xml
  <?xml version="1.0"?>
 <!DOCTYPE hibernate-mapping PUBLIC